pavel-slepenkov/blog-nextjs/src/pages-content/skills.md

 - Aware of modern **HTML/CSS**
 - **Software testing**: unit and integration testing, UI automated testing with Selenium
 - Any kind of **APIs** (developing own ones and integration with 3rd party)
-- A full range of modern developer tooling
+- Full range of modern developer tooling
 - Have wide experience in **Agile** methodologies, as most of the projects which I was part of were using it.
-Targetprocess itself is project management tool which supports Scrum, Kanban and SAFe
+Moreover, Targetprocess itself is a project management tool which supports Scrum, Kanban and SAFe

 <div class="section-header right-pinned">Education & Certification</div>